roderickwoodman/boardgameinator/README.md

 Behold, the **BOARDGAMEINATOR**!  (...said in my best [Dr. Doofenshmirtz](https://www.youtube.com/watch?v=Sj7yxI-r_ag) accent)

-This app is a sandbox for users to prioritize a list of board games that they are considering playing or purchasing.
+This app is a sandbox that lets you prioritize a list of board games that you are considering either playing or purchasing.

 Any board game that has been added to this site can be upvoted.
 And any characteristic of these games, like the theme or the player count for example, can be upvoted too.
-Then, the games that get the most votes are displayed the most prominently.

 ### Who is it for?

 First of all, **Boardgameinator** IS NOT FOR geeks to manage their huge collections.
-It is not for people who spend any amount of time on [BoardGameGeek](https://boardgamegeek.com).

 Instead, this app IS FOR regular people who need help in selecting a board game.
-This can be a common problem these days, with so many new titles and all of the hype in the industry.
+There are so many titles and so much hype in the industry these days, that selecting a board game can be overwhelming.

 ### What do I do with it?